onflow/crypto/README.md

 ```
 ### Build without cgo

-It is possible to build without cgo but this requires disabling all algorithms based on the BLS12-381 curve (BLS signature, BLS threshold signature, BLS-based DKG, BLS-based SPoCK).
+It is possible to build without cgo but this requires disabling all primitives based on the BLS12-381 curve (BLS signature, BLS threshold signature, BLS-based DKG, BLS-based SPoCK).
-Refer to #algorithms for the list of supported algorithms.
+Refer to [algorithms](#algorithms) and [protocols](#protocols) to check the supported features.
-Calling any of the non-supported features would panic.
+Calling any of the non-supported primitives would panic.
 In order to avoid accidental builds that result in unwanted crashes, disabling cgo must be confirmed with the `no_cgo` build tag.

 ```